nmdp-bioinformatics/gfe-db/README.md

 The base infrastructure layer deploys networking resources, an S3 bucket and shared configuration values using Parameter Store and Secrets Manager for all services to use.
 For private deployments this layer manages VPC endpoints, NAT Gateway and a bastion server.
 For public deployments it manages Elastic IPs and DNS routing for Neo4j by updating the existing A record of the specified Route53 domain and hosted zone so that SSL can be used to connect to Neo4j browser.

 #### Access Services
-Optional resources for private deployments (`USE_PRIVATE_SUBNET=true`) include a NAT Gateway and bastion server.
-The NAT Gateway provides internet access to the private subnet for initializing Neo4j.
-The bastion server allows secure access to the Neo4j server and Neo4j Browser.
+Optional resources include a NAT Gateway, VPC Endpoints and bastion server.
+The NAT Gateway provides internet access to the private subnet for initializing Neo4j, VPC endpoints provide connectivity to AWS services for resources inside private subnets and the bastion server allows secure access to the Neo4j server and Neo4j Browser.
 These resources are deployed using CloudFormation and managed using Makefile targets.
-It is possible to remove them after deployment to save costs and re-deploy them later if needed.
+It is possible to remove them after deployment to save costs and re-deploy them later if needed, although this will prevent the loading pipeline from running.

 ### Database
 The database layer deploys Neo4j to an EC2 instance running the Amazon Linux 2 base image in a public or private subnet.
 During database deployment the SSL certificate is created (public deployments), Neo4j is installed and Cypher queries are run to create users as well as constraints and indexes to help speed up loading and ensure data integrity.
 Neo4j is ready to be accessed through a browser once the instance has booted sucessfully.
 For private deployments, the bastion server must be used to connect to Neo4j Browser using SSH tunneling.
 Cypher Shell can be accessed by connecting to the instance using SSH.